5 Cleaning Tips From The Company That’s All Over Instagram

 Got time to kill at home?
 Tackle a deeply satisfying task with McAllister’s laundry stripping technique—one of her most-viral hacks ever.
 “When you think about how your shower and faucets get water spots and calcium and mineral buildup, that also happens with your clothing,” says McAllister, adding that fabric softener and laundry detergent are also culprits for residue.

 It all translates to a loss of softness and absorbency.
 “I like to strip high-performance fabrics like towels, bedding and workout clothes,” says McAllister.
 “Workout clothes are always the grossest.”
-(She warns against stripping anything with a decal though, as it may come off.)
+She warns against stripping anything with a decal though, as it may come off.
+(For more tips on washing workout gear, look up our handy guide.)

 First, you’ll need to fill your bathtub about halfway with the hottest water you can and the items you want to strip.
-Then, mix in McAllister’s laundry-stripping recipe, which she shared from her The Cleaning Army Handbook: Laundry Guide ($19, bleachpraylove.com):
+Then, mix in McAllister’s laundry-stripping recipe, which she shared from her book The Cleaning Army Handbook: Laundry Guide.

 - 2 cups of Tide Powder Laundry Detergent